 The Division participates annually in the Commonwealth of Virginia Campaign (CVC), the workplace giving campaign of the employees of the Commonwealth of Virginia.
 Since 1997, Virginia employees have raised over $25 million.

 The Division participates each spring in the annual Statewide Legal Food Frenzy, a statewide effort by law firms and government and public sector law sections to contribute to the needs of the hungry in Virginia.
 The food drive is sponsored by the Virginia Bar Association and the Central Virginia Food Bank.
-DLS placed second in the Government/Public Service category for Central Virginia in 2010, 2011, 2012, 2013, and 2014.
+DLS has placed second in the Government/Public Service category for Central Virginia every year since 2010.